gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 There are two top-level interfaces to communicate with a GoPro camera:

-    - :class:`~open_gopro.gopro.WiredGoPro` to communicate with the GoPro via USB HTTP
+    - :class:`~open_gopro.gopro_wired.WiredGoPro` to communicate with the GoPro via USB HTTP
-    - :class:`~open_gopro.gopro.WirelessGoPro` to communicate with the GoPro via BLE and optionally WiFi HTTP
+    - :class:`~open_gopro.gopro_wireless.WirelessGoPro` to communicate with the GoPro via BLE and optionally WiFi HTTP

 An individual instance of one of the above classes corresponds to a (potentially not yet) connected GoPro camera resource.
 The general procedure to communicate with the GoPro is: